Surface heating steers planetary-scale ocean circulation: Models and Methods

 Finally, we conduct a globally uniform warming experiment, which differs from the surface meridional heat flux gradient perturbation experiments in that we do not externally induce a surface buoyancy gradient in the ocean.
-However, we still anticipate anomalies in the circulation owing to its non-local and non-linear feedback with the surface buoyancy forcing, and lateral variations in the mixed layer depth.
+However, we still anticipate anomalies in the circulation in this experiment owing to its non-local and non-linear advective feedbacks with the surface buoyancy forcing, and lateral variations in the mixed layer depth and the thermal expansion coefficient.

-Our flux-forced control simulation is not fully equilibrated as shown in Fig.~\ref{fig:expt_config}c, where the mean sea surface temperatures gradually increase with time ($\approx0.1^{\circ}\,\mathrm{C}\,\mathrm{decade}^{-1}$).
-The systematic increase is due to frazil formation in polar latitudes, which is modeled via an additional heat input.
+The flux-forced control simulation is not fully equilibrated as shown in Fig.~\ref{fig:expt_config}c, where the mean sea surface temperatures gradually increase with time ($\approx0.1^{\circ}\,\mathrm{C}\,\mathrm{decade}^{-1}$).
+This systematic increase is due to frazil formation in polar latitudes, which is modeled via an additional heat input.
 This heat gain is a proxy for heat transferred by a fictional ice model coupled to the flux-forced ocean model, as cold water is converted to ice.
 Frazil formation in our experiments is not prescribed like the other surface heat fluxes; instead, it depends on ocean temperature and acts to alleviate excessive cooling in polar regions.
 The dependence of frazil formation on the surface buoyancy forcing limits the magnitude of buoyancy flux perturbation we can apply at the ocean's surface without the simulation becoming unstable.
-Moreover, the heat gain due to frazil formation is amplified in increased buoyancy contrast experiments with a stronger heat loss in subpolar and polar regions.
+Moreover, the heat gain due to frazil formation is amplified in increased buoyancy flux contrast experiments with a stronger heat loss in subpolar and polar regions.
 This net heat gain is partially mitigated by applying a globally uniform heat loss of $1.28\,\mathrm{W}\,\mathrm{m}^{-2}$ to all increased buoyancy flux contrast experiments.
-The resulting heat flux anomalies due to frazil formation are much smaller than the buoyancy perturbations applied in our sensitivity experiments, and therefore, we do not expect any significant departures in ocean circulation due to this frazil formation induced buoyancy gain.
+The resulting heat flux anomalies due to frazil formation are smaller than the buoyancy perturbations applied in our sensitivity experiments.
+The frazil offset implies that we need to apply larger surface buoyancy flux gradients in the increased buoyancy flux contrast experiments to observe significant circulation changes (see Table~\ref{T1:model_setup}).